HoseinA05/Seventh-Assignment-Socket-Programming-jfx/README.md

 The assignment comprises two main tasks as following:

 ### Task 1: Group Chat (Sending Text Messages) 💬
-In this task, the server will handle requests from clients to send text messages in a group chat.
-Each client shall be able to read the name of the sender of the massage with the message content in their own terminal.
+In this task, the server will handle requests from clients to send text TextMessages in a group chat.
+Each client shall be able to read the name of the sender of the massage with the textMessage content in their own terminal.
 (Make sure that you are using sockets to transfer these massages between the clients and the server)

 This task is something like the **massage broadcasting** example you had in you TA's session, so to make it a bit different you are urged to implement a **chat history** feature as well.